S-Mangan/plantshelf/README.md

 ### Visual Studio Code | Modifying the HTML
 Find the index.html file in the tree folder (View > Open View...
 Folders), and then:
-   - [ ] Click and drag the index.html a browser window to see PlantShelf website.
-Try hovering over the cards---they should change colour.
+   - [ ] Click and drag the index.html into a browser window to see PlantShelf website.
+Try hovering over the cards—they should change colour.
 Note that in this version, the cards don't flip.
    - [ ] Double click index.html to see the HTML.
 Notice that the content has 3 main sections:  the header, the main content, and the footer.

 Modify the HTML and refresh your browser to see how the website changes: